Aegiq/lightworks/docs/source/usage.rst

     import lightworks as lw

-Other than that, when using the emulator then this will be imported as:
+Then, when using the emulator this will be imported as:

 .. code-block:: Python